 Due to COVID-19 safety precautions, personal interactions concerning NDIS have been reduced.
-Some Local Area Coordinator or Early Childhood Partner offices of the NDIA may also be closed.
+Some Local Area Coordinators or Early Childhood Partner offices of the NDIA may also be closed.

 However, you have the option to talk to the NDIS by phone, email or web chat.
 You can also set an appointment by phone if you prefer to visit an NDIS office.

 Stride and NDIS

 Stride is an NDIS provider working with the NDIS to ensure Australians have access to appropriate, high-quality mental health support services.
 These services include the provision of therapeutic support, support coordination, core support and residential assistance.

 If you want to know more about these services or need information about what we do, please reach out to our team today at 1300 00 1907 or by email at firstname.lastname@example.org.
 You can also use our online referral form.
 Feel free to also view our NDIS price guide for more information.